AliHazem3/FactoryPattern/README.md

 # FactoryPattern

-This project is like an ATM machine that can detect the type of bank by checking the first six digits number of your card that you insert in the ATM.The first six-digit numbers in card represent the type of Bank
+This project is like an ATM machine that can detect the type of bank by checking first six-digit numbers of your card that you insert in the ATM.The first six-digit numbers on card represent the type of Bank.

 The target: